 Sustainability

 The protection of the Antarctic environment and dependent and associated ecosystems is a core provision of the Protocol on Environmental Protection to the Antarctic Treaty 1991.
-COMNAP Members are government entities bound to the provisions of the Protocol through their government’s commitment.
+The Council of Managers of National Antarctic Program (COMNAP) Members are government entities bound to the provisions of the Protocol through their government’s commitment.

 As an organisation and through the COMNAP Secretariat, protection of the Antarctic environment by supporting and sharing best practice in regards to cooperative approaches and practices, is a key focus of our organisation’s activities and discussions.